-- So-called "robotic recruiting" - in which an algorithm automatically recommends job vacancies to jobseekers or, conversely, recommends companies to suitable candidates - uses only 2,4 percent of the top 1.000 companies.
-Accordingly, 43,3 percent of jobseekers claim to have never used this opportunity and 27 percent is completely unfamiliar with it.
+- So-called “robot recruiting” - in which an algorithm automatically recommends job seekers to job vacancies, or vice versa, companies - only 2,4 percent of the top 1.000 companies use it.
+Accordingly, 43,3 percent of job seekers say they have never used this opportunity and 27 percent are completely unfamiliar with it.

 - The situation is similar when using recruiting games.
-In the online games known as "gamification", requirements and abilities are adjusted in a playful way.
-Less than 2,5 percent of companies offer such games on their career website or on social networking platforms.
-A little bigger is the play instinct with the job seekers: 12,9 percent have checked their suitability for an open position before by means of an on-line play.
+In the online games known as “gamification”, requirements and skills are matched in a playful way.
+Less than 2,5 percent of companies offer such games on their careers website or on social networking platforms.
+The job search among job seekers is somewhat greater: 12,9 percent have already checked their suitability for an open position using an online game.

 - Even the use of instant messaging services such as WhatsApp is not very relevant.
 Only 1,3 percent of companies surveyed allow candidates to communicate through WhatsApp and are on a par with 95,9 percent of jobseekers and career prospects who have never used the service to communicate with companies.

-- Recruitment oriented towards new technologies still has to contend with the "everyday gravity", but offers decisive advantages: recruitment processes can thus be made more efficient and both job offers and applicant profiles can be published via significantly more channels.
+- Recruitment based on new technologies still has to struggle with “everyday gravity”, but offers decisive advantages: recruitment processes can be made more efficient and both job offers and applicant profiles can be published via significantly more channels.